 An LMS system allows you to deliver training remotely.
-No trainers zooming up the motorways and no need for learners to travel beyond their kitchen table.
+No trainers zooming up the motorways and no need for learners to travel beyond their usual base.

-We’ve all attended training sessions where you go along with a note pad and paper only to discover that the kindly training team have also provided paper along with the training booklets and cheap plastic pens scattered across each table.
+We’ve all attended training sessions where you go along with a notepad and paper only to discover that the training team have also kindly provided paper along with the training booklets and plastic pens scattered across each table.
 There may even be a stack of plastic throwaway cups and don’t forget the paper feedback forms and plastic bags provided for you to carry away your newfound clutter at the end!
-For online learning you need a computer, tablet or smart phone.
-Nothing more.
+For online learning, you need a computer, tablet or smartphone.
+Nothing more!

 Companies making the switch to online or blended learning will be making a positive environmental impact and shouldn’t be backwards in shouting about it!

 For example, it should be possible to calculate how many business miles are being saved without the need for travel.
 People are more likely to trust hard facts rather than vague promises to ‘go green’ and research consistently shows that people are more likely to buy from ethical businesses.

 We humans tend to have a herd mentality.
 Our own behaviours are shaped by those of friends, peers and society at large.
 When organisations start to behave in a more ethical way, others follow.
 Go back 20 years and few organisations were touting their environmental credentials.
 Now few can afford not to.
 When you establish an eco-friendly online training programme you encourage other organisations to do the same.